 - Going forward, we expect both the total cigarette market and Philip Morris' share in the market to shrink.
 In December 2015, the government introduced a Revised Tobacco Business Act, which requires manufacturers to change brand names and introduce cigarettes with lower ignition properties, with the aim of reducing the incidence of smoking.
 Furthermore, effective January 1st, Korea will see a 120% increase in total tobacco excise tax.
 In response to this, Philip Morris plans to increase the price of key-brands, Marlboro and Parliament, by close to 67%.
 These price hikes are expected to drag down the market by close to 20-25%.
 Philip Morris stands to lose significant share to illicit producers and other cheaper alternatives in the market.

 - Anti-tobacco legislation

 - Legislations for ingredient disclosure and a ban on smoking in public areas in different countries may hurt cigarette sales.
 The Tobacco Plain Packaging Bill in Australia, which was recently approved by the country's Supreme Court, requires all cigarette companies to sell their products within the country in generic olive-green packs with large graphic warning labels.
 This will cause erosion of brand value for the cigarette companies, and can lead to a substantial reduction in sales and market share.
-Further, governments of other countries, such as India, Canada and the U.K. are keeping a close watch on the bill, and may implement similar measures in their countries as well.
+Further, France, Ireland, and the U.K. have adopted plain packaging legislation and governments of other countries, such as India, and Canada, are keeping a close watch on the bill, and may implement similar measures in their countries as well.